mautic/developer-documentation-new/docs/themes/getting_started.rst

 Thumbnails
 ----------

 The thumbnail should be a screenshot of the Theme with demo content.
 The dimensions should be 575x600px.
-This thumbnail will be available to Mautic users for quick Theme preview in the Email edit form, Landing Page edit form and the Theme Manager.
+Mautic displays thumbnails in the Email edit form, Landing Page edit form, and the Theme Manager.

-Mautic will look for ``thumbnail.png`` by default, however if you want a specific image for different feature, you can add a ``thumbnail_[feature].png`` with a custom thumbnail.
+Mautic looks for ``thumbnail.png`` by default, however if you want a specific image for different feature, you can add a ``thumbnail_[feature].png`` with a custom thumbnail.
 For example, ``thumbnail_email.png``, ``thumbnail_page.png`` or ``thumbnail_form.png``.